 Find a Processor

 There are a few different types of merchants who can help you process ACH transactions.
 A credit card processor or merchant account provider can help you out, as can a business bank account provider.
-You may be able to find an all-in-one processor who handles your credit card and ACH payments, and some accounting software providers will provide these services.
+You may be able to find an all-in-one processor that handles your credit card and ACH payments, and some accounting software providers will provide these services.

 How ACH Payments Are Processed